vippsas/vipps-report-api/api-guide/settlement.md

 #### Account diagram

-To correctly model these complicating factors, we can use the following *account diagram*:
+To correctly model these complicating factors, we can use the following account diagram:
 ![illustration of all accounts](../images/account-diagram.png)

 Note that: